xXDatiXx/CTF-Writeups/DEADFACE CTF 2024/crypto/Social Pressure.md

 I'll start drafting some personas and scripts.
 Once he's under our influence, we can orchestrate the SQL exploit seamlessly.
 Your expertise in that area is going to be crucial.
 ```
+## How to avoid
+Use more complex and secure encryption algorithms instead.
+Some recommended ciphers are:
+- AES (Advanced Encryption Standard): A widely used and robust symmetric encryption.
+- RSA (Rivest – Shamir – Adleman): Asymmetric encryption that is used in many modern security applications.
+## Solution
 Reading the deciphered text in the penultimate line we find the name `Elroy Ongaro`.

 `flag{Elroy_Ongaro}`